CycloneDX/cdxgen/README.md

 # cdxgen -t os
 ```

-This feature is powered by osquery which is [installed](https://github.com/cyclonedx/cdxgen-plugins-bin/blob/main/build.sh#L8) along with the binary plugins. cdxgen would opportunistically try to detect as many components, apps and extensions as possible using the [default queries](queries.json).
-The process would take several minutes and result in an SBoM file with thousands of components of various types such as operating-system, device-drivers, files, and data.
+This feature is powered by osquery, which is [installed](https://github.com/cyclonedx/cdxgen-plugins-bin/blob/main/build.sh#L8) along with the binary plugins. cdxgen would opportunistically try to detect as many components, apps, and extensions as possible using the [default queries](queries.json).
+The process would take several minutes and result in an SBoM file with thousands of components of various types, such as operating-system, device-drivers, files, and data.

 ## Generating SaaSBoM and component evidences

 See [evinse mode](./ADVANCED.md) in the advanced documentation.

-## SBoM signing
+## BoM signing

-cdxgen can sign the generated SBoM json file to increase authenticity and non-repudiation capabilities.
+cdxgen can sign the generated BoM json file to increase authenticity and non-repudiation capabilities.
 To enable this, set the following environment variables.

 - SBOM_SIGN_ALGORITHM: Algorithm.
 Example: RS512
 - SBOM_SIGN_PRIVATE_KEY: Location to the RSA private key
 - SBOM_SIGN_PUBLIC_KEY: Optional.
 Location to the RSA public key

 To generate test public/private key pairs, you can run cdxgen by passing the argument `--generate-key-and-sign`.
-The generated json file would have an attribute called `signature` which could be used for validation. [jwt.io](https://jwt.io) is a known site that could be used for such signature validation.
+The generated json file would have an attribute called `signature`, which could be used for validation. [jwt.io](https://jwt.io) is a known site that could be used for such signature validation.

 ![SBoM signing](sbom-sign.jpg)

 ### Verifying the signature

-Use the bundled `cdx-verify` command which supports verifying a single signature added at the bom level.
+Use the bundled `cdx-verify` command, which supports verifying a single signature added at the bom level.

 ```shell
 npm install -g @cyclonedx/cdxgen